Materials for Technology

 Surface Engineering

 Surface engineering and surface chemistry is a broad field of expertise developed within our group.
-Utilization of nanomaterials and nanostructures is dominated by their interface with the world.
+The utilization of nanomaterials and nanostructures is dominated by their interface with the world.
 By controlling the chemistry of nanoparticle surfaces we control that interface.
-We can also grow nanostructured surfaces on bulk materials and further control the interface of large structures enhanced or reduced wetting, reducing drag, or for the reduction of mineral or organic fouling.
+We can also grow nanostructured surfaces on bulk materials and further control the interface of large structures with enhanced or reduced wetting, reducing drag, or the reduction of mineral or organic fouling.

 Nanomaterials for Technology